cyclus/cyclus.github.com/source/cep/cep6.rst

 Abstract
 ========

-All accepted pull requests must have a reasonable description of their purpose.
-Requiring a consistent format across projects for each pull request description assists in their review and allows for certain summary automation.
+All accepted pull requests (PRs) must have a reasonable description of their purpose.
+Requiring a consistent format across projects for each PR description assists in their review and allows for certain summary automation.
+A specific use case regards the generation of release notes.

+Release notes require a summary of each major feature addition to the code base, each of which is required to go through a PR.
+If a consistent style guide is adopted that requires the notation of major features with a short summary, the reporting of each major feature can be both automated and remain true to the author's original description.

 Overview
 ========